June, 2018 - Fire and Ice Quilt Challenge Winners:

 Make placemats (approx. 14” x 18”) to be distributed in December to various organizations which serve the elderly and home-bound.
 The placemats will be collected all year at guild meetings.
 Members who wish theirs to be judged for prizes must submit them by November each year, with the member’s name taped or safety-pinned to the back.

-The quilt can be either a traditional or non-traditional design and will be voted on at the December 2017 meeting.
-Prizes will be awarded to the top three viewer’s choice in the two different categories.
+The quilt can be either a traditional or non-traditional design and will be voted on at the December 14, 2018 meeting.

 To be eligible for this challenge, the quilt must